hamza-avvan/library-management-system/README.md

 ---------------------

 # Getting Started with Docker
-With this update, you can now easily get started with out-of-the-box support for a Docker environment.
+With this update, you can now easily get an out-of-the-box support for a Docker environment.
 There's no need to set up a mysql service, import databases, or run multiple commands.

-Simply execute the `docker-compose` command, and it will handle everything for you.
+Create an `.env` file as described in the [Set Environment Variables](https://github.com/hamza-avvan/library-management-system?tab=readme-ov-file#set-environment-variables) section, then execute the `docker-compose` command.
+This will automate the entire setup process for you.

 Build & start the app:
 ```bash